LDMX-Software/ldmx-software.github.io/src/using/sim/sim-from-scoring-planes.md

     sensitive_detectors.TrigScintSD.pad3(),
     sensitive_detectors.ScoringPlaneSD.tracker(),
     sensitive_detectors.ScoringPlaneSD.target(),
-    sensitive_detectors.ScoringPlaneSD.ecal(),
-    sensitive_detectors.ScoringPlaneSD.hcal()
+    sensitive_detectors.ScoringPlaneSD.ecal()
 ]
-sim.beamSpotSmear = [20.0, 80.0, 0.0] # mm
 ```
-We want to remove all of the SDs that pertain to subsystems we are not
+We want to _remove_ all of the SDs that pertain to subsystems we are not
 including (e.g. `EcalSD` and `HcalSD` are omitted), but we do want to
 include the scoring planes for the area from which we want to start
-stage two (in this case, `ScoringPlaneSD.hcal()` contains one "plane"
+stage two (in this case, `ScoringPlaneSD.ecal()` contains one "plane"
-at the front of the calorimeter region, `ScoringPlaneSD.ecal()` has
+at the front of the calorimeter region, `ScoringPlaneSD.hcal()` has
-a similar one but it is not as large in the transverse direction).
+a similar one which is larger in the transverse dimensions if you
+need to capture wider scatters).

 ## Stage Two: "simcal"
+`SimCore/exampleConfigs/stage-two-cal.py`

 The `FromScoringPlane` generator requires an input file to be given to the
 process so that (a) the prior pass's information is copied into the output
 file for analysis and (b) so this generator can access the prior